China quietly rolls back retaliatory tariffs on some US-made semiconductors, import agencies say

 By John Liu and Nectar Gan, CNN

-Hong Kong (CNN) — China appears to have quietly rolled back retaliatory tariffs of 125% on some semiconductors made in the US, according to details provided to CNN on Friday by three import agencies in the southern technology hub of Shenzhen.
+Hong Kong (CNN) — China appears to have quietly rolled back retaliatory tariffs of 125% on some semiconductors made in the US, according to details provided to CNN on Friday by three import agencies in the southern technology hub of Shenzhen, as Beijing tries to soften the blow of an ongoing trade war on its all-important tech industry.

 On April 12, China raised its reciprocal tariffs to 125% for all goods originating from the United States, in response to US President Donald Trump’s move to hike levies on Chinese goods to a sky-high 145%.

+“It has ambition for that.
+But basically, it’s going to be a while before it can be fully autonomous,” he said.

+Ray Wang, a Washington-based analyst focusing on US-China tech competition, said the exemptions benefit American chipmakers such as Intel, Texas Instruments and Global Foundries, which would be affected by the Chinese tariffs.

-Chinese authorities have not confirmed the exemptions publicly.
-The General Administration of Customs and the customs offices in Shenzhen and Zongshan, both port cities in Guangdong province, said they were not aware of the exemptions.
+Chinese authorities have not confirmed the exemptions on semiconductors publicly.
+The General Administration of Customs and the customs offices in Shenzhen and Zhongshan, both port cities in Guangdong province, said they were not aware of the exemptions.

-CNN has reached out to China’s ministries of commerce and foreign affairs for comment.
+A spokesperson for China’s Foreign Ministry said he was not familiar with the situation, when asked about the exemptions at a regular news conference Friday.
+CNN has reached out to the Chinese Commerce Ministry for comment.

 Chen Shaoling, a manager at Zhengnenliang Supply Chain, an import agency, told CNN that she found out on Thursday that tariffs on eight kinds of integrated circuits, covering most semiconductors except for memory chips, had been waived to zero.
 The discovery was made during a routine custom clearance for her customers, she added.